 All in all, we can simply say that B2B customers make purchases to boost their businesses while B2C customers do so to have a better life.

-The Main Difference between B2B and B2C eCommerce
+Difference between B2B and B2C eCommerce

 B2C and B2B eCommerce website differences are pretty subtle.